-- 1. Our school enrollment has decreased consistently over the past 3 academic years. - 2.
-The number of students in grades 1 and 2 have decreased in the last 2 years. - 3.
+- 1. Our school enrollment has decreased consistently over the past 3 academic years due to families moving out of the Santa Monica area. - 2.
+The number of students decreased from grade 1 to grade 2 the last two years. - 3.
 Our non-White student population have maintained a consistent level of about 30% collectively over the last 3 years.